Building a Scalable Design System

 Looking back

 Make adoption easy.
-The simpler and friendlier it feels, the more people trust it and use it.
+The simpler and friendlier it feels, the more people trust it and (actually) use it.

 That’s my story.
 What’s yours?